aserbezo/IoT-Workshop/README.md

 ### Objective
-To implement a fleet management system that leverages IoT devices, IoT Hub, Databricks, Azure Stream Analytics, and Power BI to monitor and optimize vehicle operations in real-time, leading to:
+To implement a vehicle management system that leverages IoT devices, IoT Hub, Databricks, Azure Stream Analytics, and Power BI to monitor and optimize vehicle operations in real-time, leading to:
 - Cost savings
 - Enhanced safety
 - Improved operational efficiency